Back

 locate and use navigation and export features without external guidance.

 We analyzed successful UI patterns from tools like Figma, Capcut, and Github to gather inspiration.
+Figma’s and Github's branching systems helped us rethink montages navigation ans CapCut’s grid-based layout informed our approach to montage selection and bulk actions.

 Figma's branching system for clear version control.